EXPERIENCE CASTLETON, EXPLORE VERMONT

 A hallmark of Castleton is student-faculty collaborative research in virtually every discipline.
 From digital video documentaries to mathematical models of societal change, the spirit of inquiry pervades our campus.

 Intercollegiate athletics are a big part of the Castleton experience, both for student-athletes and the overall student body.
-A member of the NCAA Division III, Castleton has 29 varsity teams for men and women.
+A member of NCAA Division III, Castleton has 29 varsity teams for men and women.

 Financial aid—we’re here to help